huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 and the implementation considerations are discussed in
 {{using-0-rtt-and-session-resumption}}.

 The 0-RTT mechanism SHOULD NOT be used to send DNS requests that are not "replayable" transactions.
-Our analysis so far shows that such replayable transactions can only be QUERY requests, although we may need to also consider NOTIFY requests once the analysis of NOTIFY services is complete, see {{the-notify-service}}.
+In this specification, only transactions that have an OPCODE of QUERY or NOTIFY are considered replayable and MAY be sent in 0-RTT data.
+See {{the-notify-service}} for a detailed discussion of why NOTIFY is included here.

 Servers MUST NOT execute non replayable transactions received in 0-RTT data.
 Servers MUST adopt one of the following behaviors: